 Books:

 Encyclopedia of Animation Studies: Techniques, Processes, Environments.
-Co-editing with Franziska Bruckner.
-Under contract with Bloomsbury Press.
+Co-editing with Jordan Gowanlock and Franziska Proksa (neé Bruckner).
+Under contract with Bloomsbury Press, expected in 2026.

 Journal Articles:

-- “Tracing the Multiplane: Toward a Genealogy of Animation Apparatuses” Journal of the Society for Cinema and Media Studies 61.1 (Fall 2021): 160-165.
-Link Here.
+- “Tracing the Multiplane: Toward a Genealogy of Animation Apparatuses,” Journal of the Society for Cinema and Media Studies 61.1 (Fall 2021): 160-165.
+Link to PDF Here.

 - “Homeworkers: Independent Animation and the Feminization of Creative Labor, 1970-1990,” Feminist Media Histories 7.3 (Summer 2021): 53-81.
 Link to PDF.
 Online journal link here.

 - “Ėsfir’ Shub on Women in the Editing Room,” Apparatus, No. 6 (Summer 2018), open access.
-Link Here. [a Turkish translation by Duygu Doğan & Sidar Bayram is available Here.]
+Link Here.
+[Turkish translation by Duygu Doğan & Sidar Bayram is available Here.]

 - “Perceptual Cells: James Turrell’s Vision Machines Between Two Paracinemas,” Leonardo Journal, 49.4 (2016, Special SIGGRAPH Issue): 306 – 316.
 Link Here.